Localizer type directional aid: Approach with Vertical Guidance

 If a glideslope is installed, the instrument approach chart will note "LDA/Glideslope", and the approach will be considered an Approach with Vertical Guidance.
-The approach minimums will also be provided separately, listed as S-LDA/GS and S-LDA.
+The approach minima will also be provided separately, listed as S-LDA/GS and S-LDA.

 List of LDA approaches in the United States

-The following 25 LDA approaches are available in the United States (as of November 2023):
+The following 25 LDA approaches are available in the United States (as of December 2025):